kolbasa/cordova-plugin-apkupdater/README.md

 ## Edge cases

-* "We have released a new update while a user is downloading the old update in the background."
+* "We have released a new update while a user is downloading the old one."

-    &#8595; &#8595; &#8595;
+    &#128071; &#128071; &#128071;

     No problem.
 The plugin will check if the last downloaded file matches the checksum from the manifest.

     If this check fails more than two times, the download will be stopped.
-Then you can `check()` again if you want to continue with the new update.
+Then you can `check()` again if you want to continue with the new manifest.

-    In my case I simply start the check on the login page of my app.
+    In my case I simply start the `check()` on the login page of my app.
+The plugin automatically deletes the old update files because they are not in the manifest.